agnostic-apollo/sudo/site/pages/en/projects/docs/usage/index.md

 The 'asu' command type is the same as 'su' command type but instead the priority will be set to android bin and library paths in '$PATH' and '$LD_LIBRARY_PATH' variables.
 Use the '--shell' option to set the interactive shell to use.
+Only '/system/bin/sh' shell is allowed on Android '< 7' with '-A' and '-AA' flags.

 The 'path' command type runs a single command as the 'root (superuser)'